 Wander Sikkim’s rhododendron forests

-Between mid-April and mid-May the rhododendron forests of mountainous Sikkim burst spectacularly into full bloom.
-They are best experienced on a walk or trek in the Singalila region in the west of the tiny state, which is sandwiched between China, Bhutan, Nepal and Tibet in the northeast of India.
+Between mid-April and mid-May, head to the rhododendron forests of Sikkim.
+This tiny, mountainous state is in the northeast of India, sandwiched between China, Bhutan, Nepal and Tibet.
+In spring the rhododendrons burst into full bloom.
+They are best experienced on a walk or trek in the state's Singalila region.
 Here you’ll find the 104-square-kilometre Varsey Rhododendron Sanctuary, a botanical haven with black bears and red pandas, as well as sublime vistas across a carpet of pink, red and violet rhododendrons to the Himalayas beyond.

 Celebrate St George’s Day in England

-On the week of 23rd April St George’s Day is marked with festivities across England, notably at various National Trust properties.
-Alongside re-enactments of damsel-rescuing and dragon-slaying, expect a selection of quintessentially English activities, including jousting displays, maypole and Morris dancing, and cream teas (but hopefully not rain).
+On the 23rd April, St George’s Day is marked with festivities across England, notably at various National Trust properties.
+Alongside re-enactments of damsel-rescuing and dragon-slaying, expect a selection of quintessentially English activities.
+This might include jousting displays, maypole and Morris dancing, and of course, cream teas (but hopefully not rain).